-Remember that in order to pass the course, you need to get at least 50% of points in each of the four aspects of evaluation - that is, at least 5 points for in-class activity, 13 points for the podcast, 25 points for the exam, and 11 points for after-class reflections.
-Moreover, you must submit all in-class reflections (and not be delayed more than three times) and have less than three abstentions in the class.
+Remember that in order to pass the course, you need to get at least 50% of points in each of the four aspects of evaluation-that is, a minimum of 7.5 points for in-class activity, 13.5 points for policy memos, 16.5 points for the exam, and 12.5 points for simulation performance.
+Moreover, you must submit all policy memos (and not be delayed more than three times) and have a maximum of three abstentions in the class.